uc-bd2k/Pilincs/README.md

 ### Modify configuration

-Modify YAML file to adjust the application to your needs:
+Modify configuration files to adjust the application to your needs:
  ```
- /src/main/resource/application.yml
+ /src/main/resource/application.properties
+ /src/main/resource/application-mysql.properties
  ```
- After changing YAML file you need to build sources again.
+ After changing properties file you need to build sources again.
 Consider changing database engine (a template of MySQL configuration is included).
 You may also change deployment path (currently set to /pilincs).
 Or just select Panorama folders that are relevant to your research.